A Convolutional Neural Network for Multiple Particle Identification in the MicroBooNE Liquid Argon Time Projection Chamber: Comparison of Data/Simulation Performance

 Figure~\ref{fig:mpid-ccpi0-eminus-gamma} shows the score distribution for having any $e^-$ in the images cropped from the $\nu_\mu$CC$\pi^0$ sample.
 The score indicates a generally low probability of having $e^-$-like features in the data and simulated images.
 As a comparison, Fig.~\ref{fig:mpid-ccpi0-eminus-gamma} also shows the score distribution for having any $\gamma$-rays in the images.
 One can see a much higher score distribution for the $\gamma$ existence case, as expected based on the event filtering criteria described above.
 Figure~\ref{fig:mpid-ccpi0-muon} shows the score distribution for having any $\mu^-$ in the $\nu_\mu$CC$\pi^0$ images.
 The score generally indicates a high probability of having $\mu^-$-like features in data and simulation.
 In particular, it shows a difference between the CC-and NC-$\pi^0$ events in the low $\mu^-$ score region.

-The bottom panels of Fig.~\ref{fig:mpid-ccpi0-eminus-gamma} and Fig.~\ref{fig:mpid-ccpi0-muon} show the ratio of data to simulation versus $e^-$, $\gamma$ and $\mu^-$ scores.
-As in the 1$\mu$-1$p$ dataset, we scale the normalization of $\nu_\mu$CC$\pi^0$ interactions based on preliminary measurements by the MicroBooNE collaboration.
+The bottom panels of Fig.~\ref{fig:mpid-ccpi0-eminus-gamma} and Fig.~\ref{fig:mpid-ccpi0-muon} show the ratio of data to simulation versus $e^-$, $\gamma$ and $\mu^-$ scores following a area-only comparison.
 Systematic uncertainties are also included in the same manner as described for the 1$\mu$-1$p$ dataset.
 Good comparable performance can be seen between data and simulation with $\chi^2$/NDFs of 43.6/~39 for $e^-$ score, 42.8/~39 for $\gamma$ score and 24.0/~39 for $\mu^-$ score.
-Thus, this study demonstrates that the MPID algorithm can reliably identify shower-related particle content in images without introducing biases between neutrino data and simulation predictions.
+Thus, this study demonstrates that, for a subset of $\pi^0$-containing neutrino interactions, the MPID algorithm can reliably identify shower-related particle content in images without introducing biases between neutrino data and simulation predictions.
 This is achieved despite the presence of additional incidental pixel activity being present in interaction candidate images.